 However, if you buy a private property, there will be no resale levy.

 How much will I forfeit if I give up my EC unit after paying the 5% booking fee but before executing the Sales and Purchase Agreement?

 The developer will forfeit 25% of your booking fee.

 How much will be forfeited if I terminate the purchase of my new EC unit after executing the Sale and Purchase Agreement?

-You will be subjected to a forfeiture of 5% of the purchase price if you terminate your purchase after signing the Sale and Purchase Agreement.
+You will be subjected to forfeiture of 5% of the purchase price if you terminate your purchase after signing the Sale and Purchase Agreement.

 How much will I forfeit if I have already exercised the Sales and Purchase Agreement, but have not taken possession of the unit?

-The Developer can recover from the instalments previously paid by the buyer all interest, property tax, maintenance charges and other amounts owing and unpaid under the Sale and Purchase Agreement, as well as all costs incurred (if any) by developer to recover possession as at the date of the annulment.
+The Developer can recover from the instalments previously paid by the buyer all interest, property tax, maintenance charges and other amounts owing and unpaid under the Sale and Purchase Agreement, as well as all costs incurred (if any) by the developer to recover possession as at the date of the annulment.
 In addition, it will also forfeit 20% of the purchase price from instalments (excluding interest) previously paid.